tamnd141517/US-economy/README.md

 statistics from Mathew McCraken’s FRED-MD project (https://research.stlouisfed.org/econ/mccracken/fred-databases/).
-2. The file ‘fred_md_desc.csv’ – a file containing a variety of summary data for the FRED-MD data.
+2. The file ‘fred_md_desc.csv’ – a file containing a variety of summary data for the FRED-MD data, including the formula for each variable which should be transformed.
 3. ‘NBER_DATES.csv’ – a table containing the dates of US economic recessions and expansions as identified by the US National Bureau of Economic Research (https://www.nber.org).

-The output of my model is then used to build a regression model for five economic time series, also extracted from the database.
+The output of my model is then used to build a AR(1) model for five economic time series, also extracted from the database.